Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Results

 To further discuss what transient features are regarded as dominant, let us exhibit in figure~\ref{fig:G2} the rank-2 reconstruction with the two leading modes.
 While capturing the dominant convectional movement of vortex cores over time, overall structures are smoothed out in the spanwise direction.
 In other words, the current data-driven approach assesses such two-dimensional physics as dominant over the present transient dynamics without the knowledge of the spatial length scale.
 This is similar to findings in previous studies based on nonlinear machine learning \cite{fukami2025extreme,fukami2025information}.

-The current time-varying interaction dynamics between an extreme vortex gust and turbulent airfoil wakes can also be examined with the evolution of the first two in-plane modes, \(\phi_{1}\) and \(\phi_{2}\).
-Before impingement, the first mode \(\phi_{1}\) dominates, capturing the incoming vortex and the attached shear layer.
-After impact, the second mode \(\phi_{2}\) gains energy near the leading edge and within the shear layer, consistent with formation of the leading-edge vortex, temporary separation thickening, and the subsequent organization of wake packets.
-The current observation of time-varying energy transfer across the length scale also coincides with the findings of a scale-decomposition approach~\cite{fujino2023hierarchy,fukami2025extreme}.
+The current time-varying interaction dynamics between an extreme vortex gust and turbulent airfoil wakes can also be examined with the evolution of the first two in-plane modes, {\(\tilde{\phi}_{1}\) and \(\tilde{\phi}_{2}\)}.
+Before impingement, the first mode {\(\tilde{\phi}_{1}\)} dominates, capturing the incoming vortex and the attached shear layer.
+After impact, the second mode {\(\tilde{\phi}_{2}\)} gains energy near the leading edge and within the shear layer, consistent with the formation of the leading-edge vortex, temporary separation thickening, and the subsequent organization of wake packets.
+The current observation of time-varying energy transfer across the length scale also coincides with the findings of a scale-decomposition approach~\cite{fujino2023hierarchy,fukami2025extreme}{, which captures the shear layer as the energy sender and receiver across the spatial length scales}.

+We note that in-plane modes obtained through the current technique describe the time-varying dominant structures based on the energetic contents of transient flows.
+In other words, there are cases where various structures across the spatial length scale appear in a single mode when they have a similar energy contribution, which happens in the present case with turbulent fine length scales.
+One mode can reflect multiple dominant structures, such as shear layers, wake shedding, vortex interactions, and fine-scale turbulence, rather than isolating one structure per mode, since these events become energetically comparable.
+As a result, the leading modes provide a compact summary of the primary energetic structure of unsteady flows.

 Let us examine the effect of the gust sign with \((G,D)=(-2,0.5)\), as shown in figure~\ref{fig:Gm2}.
 Relative to the case with a counter-clockwise vortex gust, the negative-gust impingement exhibits weaker undulations and a smoother streamwise organization~\cite{zhong2025optimally}.
 The counter-rotating vortex thins and temporarily stabilizes the suction-side shear layer, delaying leading-edge vortex formation.
 These features are preserved by the reconstructed field shown under the reference field.
 The noise observed at \(t=2.75\), near the surface and within the shear layer, is reduced relative to the positive gust case, indicating slower error growth.
 This occurs because the stabilized shear layer and delayed leading-edge vortex formation generate less small-scale content and weaker gradients, enabling the retained modes (\(r=37\)) to capture the dynamics more accurately.
 The dominant convection of vortex cores is captured by the two-leading-mode reconstruction, highlighting the transient features over time where the spanwise variations are smoothed, consistent with two-dimensional vortical structure.
 A faint lobe that emerges ahead of the leading-edge vortex in the rank-2 reconstruction at $t=0.75$ and 2.75 is likely caused by low-rank truncation, which disappears as rank increases.